Skip to Main Content

-In conjunction with the interdisciplinary activities of the National Institute for Mathematical and Biological Synthesis (NIMBioS), a seminar series will be hosted at NIMBioS every other Tuesday at 3:30 p.m. in the NIMBioS Lecture Hall on the 4th floor of 1534 White Ave.
-Seminar speakers will focus on their research initiatives at the interface of mathematics and many areas of the life sciences.
-Light refreshments will be served starting at 3 p.m.
-The below schedule will be supplemented as additional speakers are added.
-On Tuesdays for which no seminar is scheduled, NIMBioS will host an Afternoon Tea for NIMBioS staff, visitors, faculty, and postdocs.
+Species montage.
+In conjunction with the interdisciplinary activities of the National Institute for Mathematical and Biological Synthesis (NIMBioS), a seminar series on topics in mathematical biology is hosted at NIMBioS every other Tuesday at 3:30 p.m. (unless otherwise noted) in Hallam Auditorium, Room 206, Claxton Building, 1122 Volunteer Blvd.
+Seminar speakers focus on their research initiatives at the interface of mathematics and many areas of the life sciences.
+Light refreshments are served in the 1st floor visitor breakroom beginning 30 minutes before each talk.
 Faculty and students from across the UT community are welcome to join us.

 February 2010